mladen/mladen/README.md

 - Data structures and algorithms
 - Artificial Intelligence

-## :microsoft: :telescope: Other areas I'm _especially interested_ in (even though I'm a beginner in most of them):
+## :microscope: :telescope: Other areas I'm _especially interested_ in (even though I'm a beginner in most of them):

 - Mathematics (currently re-learning Linear Algebra - check out the [first 10 pages of my self-learning notebook](https://drive.google.com/file/d/1xnGnLHTG0R2OPtLmADXhx_KDQZT7r5ZS/view?usp=drive_link); soon I will be re-learning Calculus, Statistics, Probability and Logic)
 - Physics (trying to find some time to work on graphics programming and simple game development that involves physics)